fastify/fastify/docs/LTS.md

 > version release.
 Such changes will _always_ be noted in the
 > [release notes](https://github.com/fastify/fastify/releases).
 >
-> To avoid automatically updating to new patch releases we recommend using
+> To avoid automatically receiving breaking security updates it is possible to use
-> a tilde (`~`) range qualifier.
+> the tilde (`~`) range qualifier.
 For example, to get patches for the 3.15
 > release, and avoid automatically updating to the 3.16 release, specify
 > the dependency as `"fastify": "~3.15.x"`.
+This will leave your application vulnerable,
+> so please use with caution.

 [semver]: https://semver.org/